 Or other secret vertue did ensew;

-Els neuernever could the force of fleshly arme,
+Els neuer could the force of fleshly arme,

 Ne molten mettall in his blood embrew:

-For till that stownd could neuernever wight him harme,
+For till that stownd could neuer wight him harme,

 By subtilty, nor slight, nor might, nor mighty charme.